6 Quick Tips to Follow During National Scholarship Month

 1. Get organized

 The scholarship search process may have you feeling overwhelmed with emails.
 A good place to start getting organized is to create a new email account to use exclusively for your scholarship search.
 Then you can keep yourself on track by setting a reminder in your calendar to check it at least once a week.
-You should also organize the scholarships you intend to apply for by using a spreadsheet.
+You should also organize the awards you intend to apply for by using a scholarship search spreadsheet.
 Be sure to note important things like the link to the scholarship application, requirements, and the deadline.
 Then put reminders in your calendar so you know when to start working on that application.

 2. Think about you

 Next, use a search engine to see what’s out there.
 Are you an only child?
 Google “only child + scholarships.”
 Are you a female interested in engineering?
 Google “female engineering + scholarships.”
-There’s a plethora of criteria combinations that could lead you to finding great opportunities, so be sure to search anything you can think of.
+There’s a plethora of criteria combinations that could lead you to find great opportunities, so be sure to search for anything you can think of.

 3. Look locally